Task: Learn About Checksum Programs for Checking Type-In Programs

 Time: 15-30 mins

-The Gold Rush (Miner) game was mostly written in BASIC.
-However, many games included quite a bit of assembly code in data statements.
+Unfortunately, many games included quite a bit of assembly code in data statements.
 These were a real chore to type in because they were just a series of numbers and quickly became repetitive and prone to typos.
 Here is an article by David Plotkin in the August 1982 issue of Antic magazine with some tips on dealing with bugs in type-in programs.
 An approach that many of the magazines of the time adopted was the use of checksums.
 A simple checksum approach is to include the sum of the numbers in the data statements at the end of each line.
 A separate program could then be used to add the numbers together for a data statement line and compare that sum to the listed checksum number.
 Matching numbers would nearly always indicate that the numbers had been typed in correctly.

 Antic magazine introduced a checksum program called Type Your Program Once (TYPO) by Bill Wilkerson in their August 1982 issue.
 A second version of this program, TYPO II, was introduced in Antic’s January 1985 issue.
 The main disadvantage of the original 1982 version of TYPO was that it didn’t tell what line your error was on.
 TYPO II introduced this feature making it a much more useful program for debugging typos.